wongjas/delivery-confirmation-app/README.md

     app.message(re.compile(r"[A-Za-z]+-\d+"))(delivery_message_callback) ## add this line!
 ```

-4. Now, restart your server to bring in the new code and test that your function now works by sending in a order confirmation ID like "HWOA-1524" in yiour testing channel.
+4. Now, restart your server to bring in the new code and test that your function now works by sending in a order confirmation ID like "HWOA-1524" in your testing channel.
 Your app should respond back with the message you created within Block Kit Builder.

 ## 6. Handle when wrong delivery ID button is pressed